Liz Foster - Doula, Placenta Encapsulator and Childbirth Educator

 Preparing For Birth - Call/text, Bag it up

-• Bring your own cooler: Styrofoam fishing/camping ones work great.
-Bring 2 gallon-size bags to double bag the placenta itself – however, most birth places will have containers.
-This is a backup and ensures the container will fit in your cooler.
-Bring 2 quart-sized bags to be used to fill with hospital ice.
+• Two gallon-size bags to double bag the placenta itself – however, most birth places will have containers.
+THIS IS A BACKUP and ensures the container will fit in your cooler.

-• If all else fails, use a hospital bucket filled with ice and put the placenta in with it (bagged in anything ideally), not allowing the placenta to touch the ice.
+• If all else fails in packaging, use a hospital bucket filled with ice, bag the placenta in any plastic bag (hospitals have zip lock bags), not allowing the placenta to touch the ice.
 Make sure the ice stays fresh until pick up/drop off.

 After Birth - Call//text, Keep it cool